 The purpose of this document is to show how to set up a check using the AWS_Paas_CloudWatch service template.

-To do this you will need to create a dedicated monitoring account on AWS and add the API key and region to ServiceNav.
-Refer to this documentation page: adding a ServiceNav user in AWS
+To do this you will need to create an account on AWS dedicated to monitoring and add the API key and region in ServiceNav.
+Let this documentation page guide you: adding a ServiceNav user in AWS

 Each Amazon service publishes metrics to the CloudWatch service.